 Nowadays you’ll find the typical Christmas market complete with mulled wine, wursts, potato pancakes, and other deliciousness.
 The Salzburg Christmas Markets have over 100 stalls and numerous events throughout its duration including sing-along choirs and guided Christmas tours.

-The Salzburg Christmas Markets are operational from November 23rd, 2023 to January 1st, 2024.
+The Salzburg Christmas Markets are operational from November 21st, 2024 to January 1st, 2025.

-Italy Christmas Markets
+Other Christmas Markets of Note